Brprb08/orbital-control-simulator/README.md

 **No built-in Unity physics used.**

-> Note: Currently, atmospheric drag implementation is in development and nearly completed.
+> **Update:** Atmospheric drag has been fully integrated into the simulation.
 Initially, non-gravitational forces like drag and J2 perturbations were excluded intentionally to ensure the Dormand–Prince 5(4) integrator's accuracy and stability.
-The system now demonstrates solid foundational accuracy, and atmospheric drag will soon be integrated as the next significant enhancement.
+With foundational accuracy verified, atmospheric drag is now implemented to simulate realistic orbital decay and perturbations.

 [🎥 Watch the Demo Video on Youtube](https://www.youtube.com/watch?v=aisBrqQ_A4o&feature=youtu.be)
 ![Orbit Mechanics Simulator in Track Cam](./Assets/Images/04-17Track.png)